Adam Earnheardt

 Adam Christopher Earnheardt is an American academic and author, sports and communication researcher, and social media critic.
 He is professor and former chair of the Department of Communication at Youngstown State University, located in Youngstown, Ohio.
 He researches the effects of communication devices and social media on society, and studies the media uses and psychology of sports fans and families.
 Earnheardt was a columnist with Mahoning Matters, a news outlet with the Google-McClatchy Compass Project where he wrote about family and parenting during the COVID-19 pandemic.
 Earnheardt was a weekly columnist for The Vindicator and Tribune Chronicle newspapers from 2014 to 2021, where he focused on the impact of technology and media on relationships and society.
+Since 2022, he's continued to work at Youngstown State University in a coordinator role.

 Early life and education

-Earnheardt was born in Killeen, Texas in 1970 and grew up in Brackenridge, Pennsylvania.
-He attended Cheswick Christian Academy in Cheswick, Pennsylvania, and then Roberts Wesleyan College in Rochester, New York for three years before earning a Bachelor of Science degree and Master of Science degree in communication at Clarion University of Pennsylvania, and a Doctorate of Philosophy degree in communication studies at Kent State University where he received the Outstanding Dissertation Award in 2007.
+Earnheardt was born in Killeen, Texas, in 1970 and grew up in Brackenridge, Pennsylvania.
+He attended Cheswick Christian Academy in Cheswick, Pennsylvania, and then Roberts Wesleyan College in Rochester, New York, for three years before earning a Bachelor of Science degree and Master of Science degree in communication at Clarion University of Pennsylvania, and a Doctorate of Philosophy degree in communication studies at Kent State University where he received the Outstanding Dissertation Award in 2007.